By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Shares

-Avoid areas with standing water such as upturned canisters, flower pots, tires that may contain water and lakes or large puddles.
-Public health campaigns focus on the destruction of these standing water breeding grounds and implementing proper water storage options to at least try to eliminate or decrease the Aedes mosquito population.
+Avoid areas with standing water such as upturned canisters, flowerpots, tires that may contain water, and lakes or large puddles.
+Public health campaigns are focusing on the destruction of these standing water breeding grounds and implementing proper water storage options to try to eliminate or decrease the Aedes mosquito population.

-While Dengue Fever is a very frightening disease, it shouldn't stop you exploring the world.
-With the proper planning and by taking the right precautions, you should still travel to amazing tropical destinations.
+While dengue fever can be dangerous, it shouldn't stop you exploring the world.
+With the proper planning and by taking the right precautions, you can still travel to amazing tropical destinations.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.